-THE TEXT OF THE AGREEMENT BETWEEN BELGIUM, DENMARK, THE FEDERAL REPUBLIC OF GERMANY, IRELAND, ITALY, LUXEMBOURG, THE NETHERLANDS, THE EUROPEAN ATOMIC ENERGY COMMUNITY AND THE AGENCY IN CONNECTION WITH THE TREATY ON THE NON-PROLIFERATION OF NUCLEAR WEAPONS
+THE TEXT OF THE AGREEMENT OF 6 SEPTEMBER 1978 BETWEEN SWITZERLAND AND THE AGENCY FOR THE APPLICATION OF SAFEGUARDS IN CONNECTION WITH THE TREATY ON THE NON-PROLIFERATION OF NUCLEAR WEAPONS

-- 1. The text [1] of the Agreement, and of the Protocol thereto, between Belgium, Denmark, the Federal Republic of Germany, Ireland, Italy, Luxembourg, the Netherlands, the European Atomic Energy Community and the Agency in implementation of Article III (1) and (4) of the Treaty on the Non-Proliferation of Nuclear Weapons [2] is reproduced in this document for the information of all Members. - 2.
-Members will be informed by an addendum to this document of the entry into force of the Agreement pursuant to the first sentence of Article 25(a) thereof.
+- 1. The text[1] of the Agreement of 6 September 1978 between Switzerland and the Agency for the application of safeguards in connection with the Treaty on the Non-Proliferation of Nuclear Weapons[2] is reproduced in this document for the information of all Members. - 2.
+The Agreement entered into force pursuant to Article 25, on 6 September 1978.

-[1] The footnote to the text has been added to the present information circular.
+^[1] The footnotes to the text have been added to the present information circular.

-[2] Reproduced in document INFCIRC/140.
+^[2] Reproduced in document INFCIRC/140.